CorfuDB/CorfuDB/README.md

 ## Checking if the deployment is working

 You will probably want to test if your deployment is working.
-The class org.corfudb.samples.HelloCorfu performs a few basic "health tests", such connecting with the config-master and retrieving the configuration from it; connecting with the sequencer and retrieving the current tail of the log; and connecting with each one of the logging-units.
+The class org..samples.HelloCorfu performs a few basic "health tests", such connecting with the config-master and retrieving the configuration from it; connecting with the sequencer and retrieving the current tail of the log; and connecting with each one of the logging-units.

 To run is manually, either invoke within your Java IDE, or use:
 ```
 $ java -classpath <shaded-jar> org.corfudb.samples.HelloCorfu <master-URL>
 ```
-Where `<shaded-jar>` is the target shaded jar file, for example, target/corfudb-0.1-SNAPSHOT-shaded.jar , and `<master-URL>` is the full address of the master, for example, http://localhost:8000/corfu.
+Where `<shaded-jar>` is the target shaded jar file, for example, target/-0.1-SNAPSHOT-shaded.jar , and `<master-URL>` is the full address of the master, for example, http://localhost:8000/corfu.

 ## Where is my output?

-At some point, you may run into problems or error, and you might want to look at output from CorfuDB.
-You will find various logs under /var/log/corfudb.<rolename>.log , where <rolename> is one of sequencer, logunit, configmaster.
+At some point, you may run into problems or error, and you might want to look at output from Corfu.
+You will find various logs under /var/log/.<rolename>.log , where <rolename> is one of sequencer, logunit, configmaster.

-## Bringing up a custom CorfuDB deployment
+## Bringing up a custom Corfu deployment

 The `crunall.sh` single node deployment brings up all the components of a single corfu log.
 They are: